rumoncarter/Technology-Code-of-Practice/README.md

 Be aware that open source software is not completely free so take into account the total cost of migrating, including exit and transition costs

 How being open will help your programme

 Publishing your code and data from the beginning of your technology project or programme will encourage:

 ●	clearer documentation, making it easier for your team to maintain the code, track changes to it and for other people to use it
-●	cleaner and well-structured code that is easier to maintain ●	clarity around data that needs to remain protected and how that’s achieved ●	suggestions about how the code can be improved or where security can be improved Publishing code
+●	cleaner and well-structured code that is easier to maintain ●	clarity around data that needs to remain protected and how that’s achieved ●	suggestions about how the code can be improved or where security can be improved

+Publishing code

 If your technology project or programme includes code in its development, refer to the Service Manual section on making source code open and reusable.

 Using open source

-The following questions are some of the points to consider when choosing technology and evaluating whether you want a proprietary or open source solution.
+The following questions are some of the points to consider when choosing technology and evaluating whether you want a proprietary or open source solution:

 1. Does the solution do what you need it to do?
 2. Does the solution meet the needs of your end users?